Detectability of resolved hydrogen lines from the accretion shock at gas giants and their CPDs: Detectability of the resolved accretion lines

-We are now ready to combine the predictions for the photosphere and the accretion shock to these sensitivity curves.
+We are now ready to combine the predictions for the photosphere and the accretion shock to these sensitivity curves, yielding an estimate of the post-processed spectrum.
 In Figure~\ref{Abb:Komboalles}, we re-interpolate the sum of the rotationally-broadened photosphere and the line profile onto the detector wavelength grid (with $\Delta\lambda=0.144$~and 0.166~\AA\ at \Bra and \Pfb respectively, for example).
 We choose an exposure time of 4~h (half a night) and for every wavelength bin, draw randomly from a Gaussian with unity standard deviation, and multiply by the 1-$\sigma$, 4-h $\FlmbdEmpf$ value at that wavelength.
-We add this (positive or negative) noise realisation to the modelled signal and plot as the (symmetric) errorbars the 1-$\sigma$, 4-h sensitivity value.
+We add this positive or negative noise realisation to the modelled signal and plot as the symmetric errorbars the 1-$\sigma$, 4-h sensitivity value.

 The top panel of Figure~\ref{Abb:Komboalles} gives the spectral context of the accretion line.
 The displayed range of 700~\kms on either side of the \Bra line represents one third of the range which can be obtained in one exposure, $\Delta\lambda\approx567$~\AA.
+Already without the additional flux from the accretion line, \PDSb should be detectable by its continuum around \Bra at a per-bin $\SNR\approx12$ in 4~h.
+The shock excess emission is clearly visible and contrasts in shape and amplitude with the photospheric features.
+Its \SNR is discussed three paragraphs down.

 The bottom panels show zoom-ins around \Bra, \Pfb, \Pfg, and \Pfd with a linear flux scale.
-At the line centres, the noise curves turn out to be at their minimum or not particularly high.
+At the line centres, the sensitivity of METIS turns out to be at a local best value or nearly so (compare to Figure~\ref{Abb:Linien}).
 In Appendix~\ref{Th:tauAtm}, we compare the sensitivity curves to the absorption in the Earth's atmosphere.
-As Figure~\ref{Abb:tauAtmundDetektorempf} shows, if around \Pfd and \Pfe the Earth's atmospheric features had been $\Delta v\approx100$~\kms blue- or redward of their actual position, these lines would have been effectively unobservable.
-These higher-order transitions are faint for \PDSb but could be detectable at objects that are more massive or accreting more vigorously.
-We have not taken the systemic radial velocity (RV) velocity of \PDS nor the proper RV of \PDSb \neuGDM{into account} but they are respectively only $\vSyst\approx3.1\pm1.4$~\kms \citep{gDR2} and $|\mbox{RV}|\lesssim2$~\kms (Appendix~\ref{Th:wosindbundc}).
-Thus both radial velocities are negligible here.
+As Figure~\ref{Abb:tauAtmundDetektorempf} shows, if around \Pfd and \Pfe the Earth's atmospheric features had been $\Delta v\approx100$~\kms blue- or redward of their actual position, these lines would have been effectively unobservable from the ground.
+These higher-order transitions are too faint to be relevant for \PDSb but they could be detectable at objects that are more massive or accreting more vigorously.